Troubleshooting Off-Campus Access

 - Subscription contracts with journal and database publishers require the Library to restrict access to faculty, staff, and currently enrolled students of UCSF.

-- Most of the Library’s online resources are also available when away from campus, after authenticating as a member of UCSF.
+- Most of the Library’s online resources are also available when off-campus, after authenticating as a member of UCSF.

-- 5. No need to log in again, as long as you remain logged into MyAccess.
+- No need to log in again during the same session, as long as you remain logged into MyAccess

 Not starting from the Library website?